Our invoice payment terms are as follows:

 - If your account reaches 15 days past due, you automatically forfeit your right to future service until your outstanding balance is paid in full.

-- If your account reaches 30 days past due or 15 days past due twice within a 6 month period, your billing terms will change to ‘Due Upon Receipt’ for your next two invoices.
+- If your account reaches 30 days past due or 15 days past due twice within a 6 month period, your billing terms will change to ‘Due Upon Receipt’ for your next two invoices and all services will be automatically suspended until your account is back in good standing.

 - If you have an outstanding debt that’s 90 days past due, then it will go to collections and you will be billed all late fees which have accrued, along with the fees associated with the collections process.